fluxcd/flux2/rfcs/0000-custom-health-checks/README.md

 There are cases where the status of a custom resource does not follow the `kstatus` conventions.
 For example, we might want to compute the status of a custom resource based on a condition other than `Ready`.
-This is the case for resources that do intermediate patching like `Certificate` where you should look at the `Issued` condition to know if the certificate has been issued or not before looking at the `Ready` condition.
+This is the case for resources that perform intermediary patching like `Certificate` from cert-manager, where one should look at the `Issued` condition to know if the certificate has been issued or not before looking at the `Ready` condition.

-In order to provide a generic solution for custom resources, that would not imply writing a custom `kstatus` reader for each CRD, we need to provide a way for the user to express the conditions that need to be met in order to determine the status.
-It should be done in a way that is flexible enough to cover all possible use cases, without having to change Flux source code for each new CRD.
+We need to provide a way for users to express the conditions that need to be met in order to determine the health of a custom resource.
+We seek a solution flexible enough to cover all possible use cases that does not require changing the Flux source code for each new CRD.

 ### Goals